 Jodi Ettenberg left her job as a corporate lawyer to pursue her dream of traveling the world for a year.
 That was over eight years ago, and she is still on the road.

 In today’s episode, we get the inside story about why she left, what struggles she has faced along the way (including an emergency trip home), what she has learned about traveling with celiac disease, how she uses food to connect with people and cultures, and why she isn’t planning on settling back down any time soon.

 Jodi Ettenberg is a writer, photographer, and public speaker exploring the world full-time since April 2008.
 Her website, Legal Nomads, tells the stories of places she visits, often through food.
 She is also the author of The Food Traveler’s Handbook and recently won a Lowell Thomas Award and three North American Travel Journalist awards for her writing and photography.
 She has been featured in the New York Times, National Geographic, BBC Travel, and more.
 Prior to founding Legal Nomads, Jodi worked as a lawyer in New York for 5 years.

 - Jodi’s Gluten Free Guides and Translated Cards

 Give the show some LOVE (please!)

-If you love the show and want to see it succeed, please leave a review in iTunes – click here to leave a review (or to read an awesome review from a farmer) and thanks so much in advance!
+If you love the show and want to see it succeed, please leave a review on iTunes – click here to leave a review (or to read an awesome review from a farmer), and thanks so much in advance!